Time-series and Phasecurve Photometry of Episodically-Active Asteroid (6478) Gault in a Quiescent State Using APO, GROWTH, P200 and ZTF: Discussion and Summary

 After Gault had produced its third tail, the ZTF photometry started to line back up with the predicted magnitudes from JPL's HORIZONS ephemeris service, indicating that the active stage had come to an end.
 However, this alignment did not last as the photometry from ZTF started to dip below the predicted magnitudes in Figure \ref{ZTF_Phase}.
 The misalignment occurred while Gault no longer had tails but was still surrounded by dust, which can skew photometric measurements.
 The right side of Figure \ref{ZTF_Phase}, however, shows that Gault's photometry exiting Solar conjunction was more stable than the active stage of the plot, therefore providing more evidence for Gault's inactivity.

 Interestingly, Gault no longer aligned with the predicted magnitudes HORIZONS ephemeris service after it had exited Solar conjunction.
 We found that altering the phase parameter $G$ in Equation \ref{Eq_H} from 0.25 to 0.21 and the absolute magnitude $H$ from JPL's HORIZONS' 14.3 to 14.6, re-aligns the photometry in Figure \ref{ZTF_Phase}.
 This phenomenon can be attributed to the observing geometry of Gault changing throughout its orbit.
-The higher absolute magnitude $H_r$ in 2019 could be due to pole-on observations, while the equator-on observations would result in a smaller absolute magnitude in 2020.
+The brighter absolute magnitude $H_r$ during the ARC observations in 2019 (see Figure \ref{ZTF_Phase}) could be due to pole-on observations, while observations during different viewing geometries would result in smaller absolute magnitudes in 2020.
+The JPL HORIZONS' ephemeris service shows the estimated ecliptic longitude of Gault during observations by \cite{Ye_2019} in November of 2017 were $\sim 58\deg$ while our observations range from $\sim 3\deg$ -- $\sim 5 \deg$.

 Photometric lightcurve observations with the ARC 3.5-meter while Gault was still dust-dominated (see Figure \ref{ARC_lightcurve}) in 2019 started to show some variation as the activity on Gault diminished, but the low-amplitude of the variations were not enough to conclude a rotation period.
 Our observations of Gault in 2020 also produced low-amplitude lightcurves (see Figures \ref{Gault_lightcurves} and \ref{Gault_lightcurves2}), even though it no longer displayed signs of activity.
 The viewing geometry is also much different for our observations in 2020 than from when it was active in 2019.
 This means that Gault could have a spherical or top-shaped geometry like Near-Earth Asteroids Ryugu and Bennu \citep{Hirabayashi_2020}.
 It is also worth noting that near-Earth Asteroid (3200) Phaethon was imaged by Arecibo radar observations and was found to have a round, top-like shape when it passed by Earth in December of 2017 \citep{Taylor_2019}.
 At that time, \cite{Kim_2018} found Phaethon's peak amplitude was small, $\sim$0.1 magnitudes, which is somewhat similar to our data in Figures \ref{Gault_lightcurves} and \ref{Gault_lightcurves2}.